 Following their lunch the Ferring Probus Club President spoke about how Roger Lovell had served our Club very efficiently and effectively for many years fulfilling many of the roles that are necessary so that the Club runs smoothly.
 Covid affected many people and organisations but due to his determination Roger steered the Club through this time, transforming it into the mixed club we enjoy today.
 The President, on behalf of the members, presented Roger with a gift as a token of the Club’s appreciation.
 A bouquet of flowers was also given to Greta, Roger’s wife, for her support of Roger and her contribution to the Club.

-Our lunches, followed by a talk, are at the Worthing Indoor Bowls Club on the third Thursday of the month
+Coffee Mornings are held on the first Tuesday of the month at St Andrew's Church Centre, Ferring.
+Lunches, followed by a talk, are held at the Worthing Indoor Bowls Club on the third Wednesday of the month.

 Membership Secretary, Richard Potton: 01903 506455